VHS Revival parties hard with the Bride of Frankenweiner

 Of course, unleashing LeBrock’s unthinkable beauty onto a set of wild adolescents was bound to create fireworks, and that was presumably the director’s intention.
 Hall and Downey Jr were particularly famous for their brat-pack shenanigans, and the on-set presence of the prepossessing model and actress was like baking soda and vinegar to a crudely constructed chemistry rocket.
 Unsurprisingly, the actress would get an immediate whiff of the hormone heavy fragrance that the story was built upon, saying of her initial days on the set: “That was horrendous for me.
 You guys [Hall and Smith] had been filming for three weeks and this was only my second film…and you guys were intense.
 I mean, it was like being in a college fraternity.”

-Of course, this kind of intimidation worked both ways, particularly in regards to the much quieter Ian Mitchell-Smith.
+This kind of intimidation worked both ways, especially when it came to the much quieter Ian Mitchell-Smith.
 Having initially turned down the role of Lisa to go horse riding in France with Sting, Le Brock would replace Rod Stewart’s girlfriend Kelly Emberg three weeks into filming, and would make quite the impression upon her arrival.
 Smith would say of his first meeting with LeBrock: “I remember when [LeBrock] first showed up by a big sliding door, and you came in a black luxury car.
 I wanna say it was like a Rolls Royce.
 This is how I’m remembering it, right.
 And you got out with your British accent and your beauty and your body and your…black high riding boots?!
 And a doberman named Jack, and as much as you felt intimidated, I still can’t get over that image.
 I was like, holy cow!
 I think she’s gonna kill me, and I think I’m gonna like it.”

 Ma, I never tossed off to anything! – Gary Wallace